APPLY ONLINE TODAY! Create an account, and then submit an application.

 Students are immersed in a living/learning experience that offers a real “taste” of college life, college-level work, and the challenges they will encounter in the fall.
 They develop a clear understanding of their personal learning strengths and needs, and discover how resources and self-advocacy can support their success in college.

 The Summer Transition to College Program is offered on Landmark College's rural campus in picturesque southern Vermont.
 Putney, Vermont, is located just nine miles from historic Brattleboro, named one of the Top 10 Small Art Towns in America.
 Participants join current Landmark College students who will be working toward their associate or bachelor's degrees in a five-week credit session.
 Program staff are primarily members of the Landmark College faculty.

 Financial Aid is available for the Transition to College Program.
 Scholarships are available and are based primarily on financial need.
 Students must be accepted to the program before receiving an award.
-Applications for the Transition to College Program are reviewed on a first-come, first-served basis.
+Financial aid applications for the Transition to College Program are reviewed on a first-come, first-served basis.
 More information about financial aid will be available in December.